They did it. The madmen actually did it.

 Maybe I am just hearing what I want to hear, but there is definitely more to Dreams and its Bubblebath engine than meets the eye.

 I have had a thought for the past two weeks.
 It was sparked by Jason Schreier of Kotaku reporting that Horizon: Zero Dawn could be ported to PC, unheard of for a first-party PlayStation exclusive.
-Then the flames were fanned by Blessing Adyeoye Jr. of Kinda Funny off-handedly mentioned that Media Molecule may allow creators to port their creations in the upcoming game Dreams to PC.
+Then the flames were fanned by Blessing Adyeoye Jr. of Kinda Funny when he off-handedly mentioned that Media Molecule may allow creators to port their creations in the upcoming game Dreams to PC.

 I cannot shake the thought that PlayStation may just start licensing some of their game engines, specifically Guerrilla Game’s Decima and the creation tools behind Dreams.